shinyorg/documentation/src/content/docs/music/querying.md

 - Results are sorted alphabetically by title.

 ### iOS
-- Tracks are queried using `MPMediaQuery` from the `MediaPlayer` framework.
+- Tracks are queried using MusicKit `MusicLibraryRequest<Song>`.
-- Only items with `MPMediaType.Music` are returned — podcasts, audiobooks, and movies are excluded.
+- Only music items are returned — podcasts, audiobooks, and movies are excluded.
+- Play counts come from `Song.PlayCount` and are included in the `MusicMetadata.PlayCount` property.